teodorachiosa/wai-wcag-em-report-tool/README.md

 - The report is saved to local storage on input changes
 - The report can be opened from local storage by using the button titled "Open from local storage" in the Overview step
 - The criteria in the audit is sticky (sticks to the top of the screen)
-- The sample pages are sticky (they stick to the top of the page)
+- The sample pages in the auditor are sticky (they stick to the top of the page)
 - The details for sample pages are open by default